rhilconsultants/openshift/workshops/OpenShift Pipelines/prerequisites.md

 # Prerequisites

-In order to start working with OpenShift pipeline you Need to have the following basic skills:
+In order to start working with OpenShift pipeline you need to have the following basic skills:

 1. Ability to view/edit YAML files
 1. Basic understanding of OpenShift and OpenShift objects (CRDs)